The Perfect Immigrant

 .
 The related noun, גָּר

-(gār), refers to a "sojourner: a temporary inhabitant, a newcomer lacking inherited rights; of foreigners in Israel, though conceded rights"
+(often transliterated ger), refers to a "sojourner: a temporary inhabitant, a newcomer lacking inherited rights; of foreigners in Israel, though conceded rights"

 .

-One could argue that based on the definitions above, a sojourner (as it is often translated into English) is not the same thing as an immigrant.
+, depending on the translation) is not the same thing as an immigrant.
 Rather a sojourner is something more like a visitor, a tourist if you will, or maybe even someone with a student visa, but not someone who has moved to our country and is living here indefinitely.
-But I would like to draw attention to some of the ways the word is used in scripture:
+But lets take a look at some of the ways the word is used in scripture:

-Then the LORD said to Abram, “Know for certain that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years. [ Genesis 15:13 ]
+Then the LORD said to Abram, “Know for certain that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years. [ Genesis 15:13 ]1

 Sojourn in this land, and I will be with you and will bless you, for to you and to your offspring I will give all these lands, and I will establish the oath that I swore to Abraham your father.
 I will multiply your offspring as the stars of heaven and will give to your offspring all these lands.
 And in your offspring all the nations of the earth shall be blessed, [ Genesis 26:3-4 ]